Buildwithmathi/SQL-basics-/README.md

 - Retrieved records using SELECT
 - Understood the structure of SQL tables
 - Practiced basic database management operations

+This repository has been updated with the Library Table SQL program.
+It contains the "CREATE TABLE" statement for a library database, demonstrating the use of SQL syntax, appropriate data types, and a primary key.
+This update is part of my SQL Basics practice to improve database design and table creation skills.

 ## Author